 If you ask his humans, this pit bull mix’s name is Meatball, or Meaty for short.
 About two years ago, however, he was just a number.
-A dog facing an untimely end at a shelter.
+A dog is facing an untimely end at a shelter.

 “I found Meaty in a terrible state, but Fresno Bully Rescue did an amazing job nursing him back to health until I was able to bring him home,” Reilly recounts.